ajwills72/rmip/docs/teacher_notes.md

 (AW note: Email chain 16th and 17th August 2023 refers).

-**Thursday 2nd May 2024, mid-day** (Week 12) - Submission deadline passes.
+**Friday 3rd May 2024, mid-day** (Week 12) - Submission deadline passes.
 Module leader sends marking sample to markers.
 Markers must not mark any further reports until after initial markers' meeting (below)

 **Thursday 9th May 2024, mid-day** (Week 13) - Markers return marking sample with scores, but without feedback, to module leader.

+**Friday 10th May 2024, mid-day** (Week 14) - Submission grace period passes, no further submissions permitted.

 **Friday 10th May 2024, 1pm** (Week 13) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

-**Friday 17th May 2024, mid-day** (Week 14) - Extenuating Circumstances deadline passes.
-Check for additional reports submitted, and also for any submitted reports that have been updated.

 **Monday 31st May 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Monday 3rd June 2024** (Week 17) - Reports and marks are returned to students via DLE.
+**Tuesday 4th June 2024** (Week 17) - Reports and marks are returned to students via DLE.

 #### Marking process

 The marking process is as follows:

-1. On the day of the main deadline (16th May 2022), every marker receives the same four reports to mark.
+1. On the day of the submission deadline, every marker receives the same four reports to mark.
 Unlike all subsequent marking, you do not write feedback on these reports.
 You just read the report and allocate the 25 scores using the score spreadsheet (for details, see below).
 This should not take you more than about 20 minutes per report.

 2. Within one week, email your marks for these four reports to the module leader.